DevInnovationLab/i-msa-misc/README.md

 3. **Write in-line documentation.** Add comments to clarify or provide commentary on segments of code.
 Functions should have always have docstrings.
 For simple functions these can just be one-liners.

 4. **Write a README for each top-level folder**.
-We need to know what the work in that project is achieving.
+We need to know what the purpose of the code in each folder.

 5. **Commit changes with clear, descriptive messages**:
     ```bash